 Technologists, technicians and technical specialists in this degree program have their careers grounded in fields such as biomedical engineering, information technology, civil, electronics, mechanical, airport operations, aircraft maintenance, avionics and many others.

-Upon completion, Technology Management graduates may qualify to at the Beedie School of Business.
+Upon completion, Technology Management graduates may qualify to Simon Fraser University's Master of Technology (MOT) program at the Beedie School of Business.

 This 24-month, part-time program is intended to be manageable for someone who is also working at a demanding full-time job.
 Beginning in September 2014, classes are two evenings a week (Mondays and Wednesdays) with one or two additional 3-day intensive classes per semester

 As an alumnus of the Bachelor of Technology Degree at IZUNA you could qualify for a GMAT waiver when applying to the Management of Technology MBA program at the Beedie School of Business, Simon Fraser University.
 In the past, alumni from the Bachelor of Degree program have continued into the MOT MBA program and have been very successful in the program and in their careers afterwards.
 Alumni from our program who have performed well at IZUNA and have significant managerial experience in the technology sectors or hold an approved professional designation will be considered for a GMAT waiver at the time they apply for the MOT MBA program.
 Significant professional designations include: engineering designations, CFA or CA. To find out if you qualify for a GMAT waiver you can contact [email protected]